-For all troubleshooting queries, please visit the Focusrite Help Centre at support.focusrite.com.
+For all troubleshooting queries, please visit the Focusrite Help Centre at support.focusrite.com/ where you will find articles covering numerous troubleshooting examples.

 COPYRIGHT AND LEGAL NOTICES

 Focusrite is a registered trade mark.
 Focusrite Control and Scarlett are trade marks of Focusrite Audio Engineering Limited.